Heritage Centre and Information Centre at ‘Mi North Walsham’

 The Heritage Centre displays information and artefacts on the whole range of our town’s history.

-The Heritage Centre and Information Centre together form ‘Mi North Walsham’ and is run entirely by volunteers and is currently open between
+The Heritage Centre and Information Centre together form ‘Mi North Walsham’ and is run entirely by volunteers and our winter (Oct-April) opening hours are

 The Heritage Centre is a record of the local community and will continue to develop, so the team is keen to receive donations of local items that can help describe the town’s history.
 Documents and photos can tell the story but physical objects can help make that history much more accessible, especially to younger generations.
 If you have any suitable objects then the North Walsham Heritage Group would love to hear from you.
 You can contact them by clicking here.